Janet Flanner: Personal life

-In 1975, she returned to New York City permanently to be cared for by Natalia Danesi Murray.
+In 1975, she returned to New York City permanently, to be cared for by Murray.
 Flanner died on November 7, 1978.
-She was cremated, and her ashes were scattered along with Murray's over Cherry Grove in Fire Island where the two had met in 1940, according to William Murray, Danesi Murray's son, in his book Janet, My Mother, and Me.
+She was cremated.
+Her ashes were scattered along with Murray's over Cherry Grove in Fire Island where the two women had met in 1940, according to William Murray, Danesi Murray's son, in his book Janet, My Mother, and Me (2000).